 Trading in an auction market takes place in a direct way between a seller and a buyer.
-And in this auction market always there are a good amount of buyers and sellers available.
-Execution of an order is done after pairing of eligible bids and offers.
-If no pairing or matching is available, the trade will not take place and the bids and offers will stand as before.
+And in this auction market always, there are a good amount of buyers and sellers available.
+Execution of an order is done after the pairing of eligible bids and offers.
+If no pairing or matching is available, the trade will not occur, and the bids and offers will stand as before.

 How does Trading take place in an Auction Market?

 Unlike the OTC markets in which negotiation for prices takes place, there are no such negotiations in an auction market.
 Buyers and sellers are not in direct touch with each other.
 Trading is done only by means of matching of highest bid price with the lowest offer price through the automated software system.
 Till the time these two don’t match, there is no occurrence of a trade.

 In earlier days, trading was done by using the “open-outcry method.”
 The buyers and sellers would shout for their bids and offers.
 Matching bids would automatically qualify for a trade.
 If the bids and offers did not match, the buyers and sellers could negotiate and settle for a mutually agreeable price.

 In modern times, trades in an auction market occur electronically.
 Hence, matching bids and offers are done instantly and simultaneously with their placing.
 This has made the auction process much faster, more accurate, and more convenient.
 Also, a large number of buyers and sellers can easily trade in the market without being present physically.
 This was not the case in the “open outcry method” marketplace.
 But this system does not allow any sort of one-to-one or direct interaction and negotiation.
 Between the parties involved in both the sides-selling and purchasing.